berke-a/metu-ceng/README.md

 In this course we've learned about processes (fork, pipe..), threads & synchronization, scheduling and memory.
 <br/>

-## CENG336 - Intro.To Embedded Systems Development
+## CENG336 - Intro.
+To Embedded Systems Development
 CENG 336 is an intermediate course in the design and implementation of software for embedded systems, starting with assembly language and concluding with C.
 <br/>